-Cut the tomatoes lengthwise and line them up
+Cut the tomatoes lengthwise and line them up on the baking sheet. |

 As I've worked my way through cook books and eaten amazing meals at various restaurants I've had the opportunity to try new foods.
 I think the tomato tide started to turn when I tasted my first heirloom variety.
 It was so sweet, and didn't have all the seedy pulp and mealy texture I had previously known tomatoes to have.
 Drizzled with just a little extra virgin olive oil and nestled in amongst fresh mozzarella cheese and basil, with just the perfect amount of cracked black pepper and salt.
 It was delicious!
 And from there, the transformation began.